00I0/H-CEMM/README.md

         - `ivp_solver.py` - Solves initial value problems.
         - `optimizer.py` - Optimizes PDE parameters to fit experimental data.
     - `interactive_plots.ipynb` - Jupyter notebook for interactive visualization of the data and some processing steps.
+      Please keep in mind that since this notebook uses costume output widgets it might not work with specific cloud services such as Google Colab

 # Script Functionality